sj1999-BIT/tp/docs/UserGuide.md

 * `INDEX` refers to the index number shown in the displayed person list.
 It must be a positive integer 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
-* You can remove all the person’s tags by typing t/ without specifying any tags after it.
+* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* Since a wedding can be big and two or more persons might share contact methods with his/her family member(s), a person can have a phone number and/or email that is existing in the contact list (duplicate phone number and email is allowed).
 </div>

 Examples and expected outcomes:
-* `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be 91234567 and johndoe@example.com respectively.
+* `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be 91234567
+  and johndoe@example.com respectively.
 * `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be Betsy Crower and clears all existing tags.

 ### Grouping persons : `group`